alisaifee/limits/README.rst

 ------
 |docs| |ci| |codecov| |pypi| |pypi-versions| |license|

-A high level python API to perform rate limiting using fixed or moving window strategies and some commonly used storage backends.
+**limits** is a python library to perform rate limiting with commonly used storage backends (Redis, Memcached & MongoDB).

 Supported Strategies
 ====================